Skip to main content

 Authentication Requirements

 Authentication is only required if enforced by the Neuron’s access control settings.
-A Neuron can be configured with:
+A Neuron can be configured with: When authentication is required, provide it using the Authorization header:

 If your Neuron has public access enabled, you can skip the authentication step entirely.
 See the Access Control documentation for detailed configuration options.